sjtower/lunky_helper/README.md

 1. PyWinhook does not support controllers, so you will have to use Joy2Key.
     - The default key for the bow is "Right"
     - The default key for orbs is "Left"
+    - Personally I like to bind orbs to L1 and bow to L2 or L3
 1. Use Python to execute `main.py'.
 Open a command prompt and execute the following:

 ```